Kevin Owens: Intercontinental Champion (2015–2016)

-The following night on Raw, Owens entered a feud with Dolph Ziggler, with the two trading victories over each other on back to back episodes of Raw.
-On the February 15 episode of Raw, Owens won the Intercontinental Championship for a second time, defeating former champion Dean Ambrose, Stardust, Tyler Breeze and Ziggler in a fatal five-way match.
-At Fastlane on February 21, Owens successfully defended the Intercontinental Championship against Ziggler.
-At WrestleMania 32 on April 3, Owens lost the title against Zack Ryder in a seven-way ladder match.
-He resumed the feud with longtime rival Sami Zayn after he attacked him on Raw, which led to a match at Payback on May 1, where Owens defeated Zayn.
-At Extreme Rules on May 22, Owens faced Zayn, Cesaro and Miz in a fatal four-way match for the Intercontinental Championship, but failed to regain the title when Miz pinned Cesaro.
-The following night on Raw, Owens defeated AJ Styles to qualify for the 2016 Money in the Bank ladder match, but he failed to win the match at the event on June 19.
+Owens then entered a feud with Dolph Ziggler, with the two trading victories over each other on back to back episodes of Raw.
+On the February 15 episode of Raw, Owens won his second Intercontinental Championship, defeating former champion Ambrose, Stardust, Tyler Breeze and Ziggler in a fatal five-way match.
+At Fastlane on February 21, Owens successfully defended the title against Ziggler.
+At WrestleMania 32 on April 3, Owens lost the title to Zack Ryder in a seven-way ladder match.
+He resumed the feud with longtime rival Sami Zayn after attacking him on Raw, defeating Zayn at Payback on May 1.
+At Extreme Rules on May 22, Owens faced Zayn, Cesaro and The Miz in a fatal four-way match for the Intercontinental Championship, but lost when The Miz pinned Cesaro.
+At Money in the Bank on June 19, Owens competed in the Money in the Bank ladder match, which was won by Ambrose.